How to find the best real estate agent when you’re ready to buy

 4. Interview at least three agents

-An interview is your opportunity to get a sense of the agent’s style and experience.
-Ultimately, you’re looking for someone who is familiar with your particular area and understands your budget and needs.
+An interview is your opportunity to get a sense of the agent’s work style and experience.
+It’s best to find someone who knows your particular area and understands your budget and needs.

 “See how polished and professional their proposal is,” says Katherine Hutt, president and founder of Nautilus Communications and former chief communications officer with the Better Business Bureau.
 “The more effort they put into a presentation for you, the more effort they’ll put into presentations when they’re working for you.
 You want someone who is really savvy.”